QED0711/craigslist-notifier/README.md

 $ git clone git@github.com:QED0711/craigslist-notifier.git
 $ cd criagslist-notifier
 $ bundle install
+$ rake db:migrate RAILS_ENV=development
 $ rails s
 ```
 You should be able to view the app at http://localhost:3000.
 You will not, however, be able to sign in or perform any other actions that require user authentication at this point.
 To do that, you will need to setup some environment variables and your database.

+Note: If you have problems with postgresql (or just want to use the lighter weight sqlite3), you can change your database to use sqlite3.

+In config/database.yml, change all instances of 'postgresql' to 'sqlite3'

+In the Gemfile, comment out the 'pg' gem, and add "gem 'sqlite3'"

 ## Setting Up ENV Variables